 - 1/3 cup finely chopped fresh parsley (about 2 tablespoons dried)

-- 1 tsp onion powder
+- 1 tablespoon finely grated onion (or 1 teaspoon onion powder

-- 1/4 tsp garlic powder
+- 1/4 teaspoon garlic powder

-- 1/4 tsp ground pepper
+- 1/2 teaspoon ground pepper

-- 1 tsp Worcestershire Sauce
+- 1 teaspoon Worcestershire Sauce

 Mango Avocado Salsa